vvc-git/LabSec-Challenge/README.md

 ## Other possibilities to test the connection

 ### Using curl
-After running server.go.
+After instantiate one of two servers.
 Use the curl command:

 ##### Challenge 4